Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         new_x = torch.Tensor(2, 3)
         new_x = new_x.type_as(x)

-5. Lightning, by default, handles the distributed sampler for you when running under a distributed strategy.
+5. When running under a distributed strategy, Lightning handles the distributed sampler for you by default.

 |